-Attachment A: NON-EMERGENCY SERVICES REQUIRING PRIOR AUTHORIZATION ANNUAL NOTICE
+Attachment A: NON-EMERGENCY SERVICES REQUIRING PRIOR AUTHORIZATION

-NOTICE: Prior Authorization is required to determine if specified services are Medically Necessary and a Covered Service.
+NOTICE: Prior Authorization is required to determine if the specified services listed below are Medically Necessary and a Covered Service.

-Prior Authorization is not a guarantee of payment.
-It is a pre-service determination of Medical Necessity based on information provided to Blue Cross of Idaho at the time the Prior Authorization request is made.
-Blue Cross of Idaho retains the right to review the Medical Necessity of services, eligibility of services and benefit limitations and exclusions after services are received.
 If Prior Authorization has not been obtained to determine Medical Necessity, services may be subject to denial.
-Any dispute involved in Blue Cross of Idaho's Medical Necessity decision must be resolved by use of the Blue Cross of Idaho appeal process as outlined in the General Provisions Section.
+Any dispute involved in Blue Cross of Idaho's Medical Necessity decision must be resolved by use of the Blue Cross of Idaho appeal process.